VarusHsu/VarusHsu/README.md

 # Hi, I'm Varus Hsu.
 A Golang programmer, and welcome to here! 😀

 >[!note]
 >Ops.
-A thinker, rather than programmer! 😅
+A inventor, rather than programmer! 😅

 First, there are several active records in open source communities that I take pride in.